jimsmart/ejson/README.md

 Package ejson is a [Go](https://golang.org) package that implements encoding and decoding of Meteor's EJSON (Extended JSON).

-The mapping between EJSON and Go values is identical to package encoding/json (which this package is based upon), but with built-in EJSON encoding for `[]byte` and `time.Time`.
+The mapping between EJSON and Go values is identical to package encoding/json (which this package is based upon), but with built-in EJSON encoding and decoding for `[]byte` and `time.Time`.

 All EJSON serializations are also valid JSON.
 For example, an object with a date (`time.Time`) and some binary data (`[]byte`) would be serialized in EJSON as: